Apicurio/apicurio-registry/operator/README.md

 After you have built and pushed the bundle image, you can build a catalog to use with OLM:

+*NOTE: We do not currently release our own upstream catalog image, we only build one for testing.*

 ```shell
 make catalog-build
 ```